isomerpages/nyp-sirs/_digital-programmes/5m-google-analytics-for-e-commerce.md

 <p>This programme will cover the fundamentals of advanced certification topics in digital analytics, introduce key channels, concepts, metrics and determine how and where your business fits in the digital world.</p>

-<h4>Who Should Attend</h4>
-<p>This masterclass is suitable for any e-commerce executives involved in marketing, digital analytics or any customer-facing personnel.</p>

 <h4>Outline</h4>
 <ul>
   <li>An overview of key digital trends and marketing techniques, from search engine marketing to content marketing and influencer outreach</li>